mkusold/rosintro/README.md

 This repo contains the following packages.
 Click on the links below to see specifics on each individual package.

-* [The Ros Web Bringup Package](rosweb_bringup/README.md) which is the entry point to run this project.
-See this package for more details on arguments for running options.
+* The Ros Intro Bringup Package which is the entry point to run this project.
-* The Ros Web Messages Package which defines this project's custom message types

 ## Goal